 On June 15, 1962, Reynaldo and Ruth (Emelander) Longoria were blessed to welcome their first child whom they named Linda Beth.
+On February 2, 1964, Linda was blessed with a baby brother, David John.
 Linda grew up on the Northwest side of Grand Rapids, and attended Harrison Park Elementary before graduating from Union High School.
 She then studied at Davenport College.

 Not to be forgotten in her teenage years was her introduction to David Verhey.
 Once they met, they realized how often their paths had previously crossed.
 A romance developed and the couple married on August 29, 1981 at Fairview Reformed Church.
 They began their life together at their home on Alpine Avenue where the family began to grow.
 Before long, they needed more room and moved to their longtime home on Charlotte Avenue where they raised their four children.

 This is what Linda wrote a few years ago about her life:

 I have seen God’s hand so wonderfully in my life time and time again.
 I had stage 4 cancer 24 years ago.
 They didn’t expect me to live a year.
 I underwent surgery and chemo for a year.
 They removed 7/8 of my stomach and took 10% of my liver.
 I had 4 small children at the time 10,9,5 and 8 months old.
 My youngest son is now 25.
 God is good and His mercy endures forever.
 I worried a little at first how my husband would care for our children if I did die.
 God spoke to my heart and assured me they were his children and he would take care of them.
 God gave me so much peace I went into surgery unfearful.
 I knew if I did die, I would be in Heaven with my Savior.
 God also gave me Philippians 4:13 for my comfort on this journey, “I can do all things through Christ which strengthens me.”